Zweer/zView/README.md

 Option | Description | Default
 --- | --- | ---
-name | The name of that instance of the plugin, used for the style | `'zView'` theme | The theme name to be used | `'default'`
+name | The name of that instance of the plugin, used for the style<br>This is usefull when you have more instances of the slider in the same page and want to differentiate them | `'zView'` theme | The theme name to be used | `'default'` zIndex | The base z-index of the slider<br>Be carefull, it is the *base* z-index, some elements will be higher than it | `1` startSlide | The slide from which the slider starts | `0` transition | The milliseconds that each transition will last | `400` play | If the slider starts playing its slides | `true` delay | The amount of milliseconds the slider will wait before play the next content | `5000` playAfterMove | After a manual slide move, the slider will continue playing? | `false`